1 Based on a 2025 survey conducted by Gen, the company behind LifeLock.

 If your bank account is compromised

 Generally, if somebody hacked your account, your bank will refund your money as long as you report it promptly.
-However, if you wait too long, your liability increases, which means your bank may hold you responsible for some or even all of the lost funds.
+However, if you wait too long, your liability increases, and your bank may hold you responsible for all or part of the lost funds.
 That’s why you should regularly monitor your bank account activity.

 How soon can my bank refund scammed money?